r-lib/slider/cran-comments.md

 0 errors | 0 warnings | 0 notes

+## 0.1.2 Submission

+Updates to be compatible with vctrs 0.2.4.

 ## 0.1.1 Resubmission

 vctrs 0.2.3 is now on CRAN, so the gcc10 warning should no longer occur.